MichaelRWolf/kb-repo/pipelines/confluence-pipeline.md

 In Google Drive:

 1. Create a folder named after the space, e.g. `SpaceName`.
+2. Enable "Convert uploaded files to Google Docs format" (in Drive settings).
-2. Upload the entire export folder.
+3. Upload the entire export folder to the destination folder.
-3. Enable “Convert uploaded files to Google Docs format”.
+4. Wait for conversion to complete (Drive converts `.html` files to Google Docs automatically).

 Result:

 - Each `*.html` page becomes a **Google Doc**.
 - Filenames are derived from page titles (from the HTML `<title>` tag).
+- All pages are in a flat structure (default).

 No merging, splitting, or renaming decisions needed here.

+## Step 3 — Verify Conversion

+- Confirm all HTML pages have been converted to Google Docs.
+- Spot-check a few documents to ensure content is readable.
+- Verify the number of Google Docs matches the number of pages.

-## Step 3 — Choose Folder Strategy (Once)
+## Step 4 — Optional: Choose Folder Strategy

 Since the export is flat, you have two options:

 1. **Keep flat structure** (default)
-   - Upload the flat export as-is to `/SpaceName/`
+   - Already done in Step 2
    - All pages in one folder, search-first approach

 2. **Reconstruct hierarchy** (optional, see [hierarchy-reconstruction.md](../hierarchy-reconstruction.md))